Cloud-SPAN/03genomics/_episodes/04-quality-control.md

 > ## Faster option
 >
-> If your workshop is short on time or the venue's internet connection is weak or unstable, learners can
+> If your we are running short on time or your internet connection is weak or unstable, learners can
 > avoid needing to download the data and instead use the data files provided in the `.backup/` directory.
 >
 > ~~~